 We make a modest income from the gym, and we have the time and energy to devote to new ventures, most especially Almost Elite.

 We aren’t a Fortune 500 corporation by any stretch of the imagination, but we have come a LONG way.
 We continue to refine our processes and product everyday.

 This, to us, is success!

 We love where we are and more importantly, where we’re heading.
-If we can impart any bit of your lessons onto you, then we’ll be doing something right.
+If reading our experiences makes you laugh… or cry, then we’ll be doing something right.